 - Attend school for three terms in a row.
 F‑1 students are not eligible for a vacation term until the student has attended full‑time for 3 consecutive terms and maintained their status.
 If you prefer to take a vacation fall, winter, or spring terms, you must attend 3 terms in a row before and after your vacation term.
 As long you are out of the country, you may be able to take a leave of absence term, but to come back on the same I-20 you must not be out of the country for more than 5 months.

 - Limit authorized on‑campus employment to 20 hours per week while school is in session.

 - Do NOT participate in any off‑campus employment without proper authorization through USCIS and your DSO.
 Working off campus without proper authorization is considered reason for termination.

 - Apply for an extension of your I-20 before the expiration date on your I‑20.
 You must do this one term before your I-20 expires.
-See Colby Sheldon
+See one of our international advisors

 - Keep your passport valid.
-You can renew your passport at the Consulate or Embassy of your country.
-For a current list of consulate and embassy locations in the U.S. go to the USEmbassy webpage.
+You might be able to renew your passport at the Consulate or Embassy of your country.
+For a current list of consulate and embassy locations in the U.S. go to the USEmbassy web page.